lilymadojemu/Learn-Hiragana/README.md

-# Learn-Hiragana
 CMU 15-112 Term project

+Name of Project: “Let’s Learn Hiragana!”

-This is a flashcard manager with the aim of users learning one of the Japanese alphabets, Hiragana, along with basic vocabulary from with those characters.
+Description: “Let’s Learn Hiragana!” is a learning tool based on the Leitner System that, by using flashcards, aims to teach users one of the Japanese writing systems, Hiragana, along with basic vocabulary based on those characters.

-Credits:
+Run Project from Learn-Hiragana File

+No external libraries need to be installed

+Shortcuts:
+Any time:
+Press "q" to return back to start screen
+Press "c" to enter settings

+At Start Menu:
+Press 'enter' to go into learning mode

+Inspirations:
 Christoph-D Japanese Tools: https://github.com/Christoph-D/Japanese-Tools Japanese Vocabulary Frequency List: http://corpus.leeds.ac.uk/frqc/internet-jp-forms.num

-Use key shortcuts for smoothest experience

-All images used from unsplash
+All images free to use from unsplash